 The Carnival Is Over (T Springfield) – The Seekers 1965

-Springfield had previous success in adapting old folk music when he appropriated Au Clair de la Lune to become Say I Won’t Be There and then a mixture of Carry Me Back to Old Virginny and The Rose of Tralee which became Island of Dreams– the last big hit that his sister Dusty had with the Springfields before going solo.
-The central refrain of the Carnival is Over is taken from a Russian song about a Cossack Stepan (also known as Stenka) Raizan.
+Springfield had previous success in adapting old folk music when he appropriated Au Clair de la Lune to become Say I Won’t Be There for the Springfields and then a mixture of Carry Me Back to Old Virginny and The Rose of Tralee which became Island of Dreams– the last big hit that his sister Dusty had with the Springfields before going solo.
+The central refrain of the Carnival is Over was taken from a Russian song about a Cossack Stepan (also known as Stenka) Raizan.

 Springfield also introduced several intriguing but elusive characters from Italian pantomime into the mix, two masked ill-fated characters; Pierrot the sad clown who was in love with the beautiful Columbine who breaks his heart when she leaves him for Harlequin “For the joys of love are fleeting/For Pierrot and Columbine”.

 The song is far from celebratory, it is a sad lament about lost love and bereavement, accompanied by a military drum beat, four-part harmonies, acoustic guitars, upright bass, a soaring Bobby Richards string arrangement which included cello and violins, and the crystalline and heartfelt vocals of Judith Durham.

 The Carnival is Over was the moment when Judith Durham emerged as an accomplished popular singer, no longer uncomfortable interpreting songs that were outside of her gospel/folk/jazz origins, she imbued the song with great drama and in doing so heightened the engagement of the listener and the impact of Springfield’s lyrics.